Coachella Valley Unified School District Election Results

 Area 1 is the only seat being contested.

-These are the results for the Area 1 election as of 11:00 pm:
+These are the results for the Area 1 election as of Wednesday at 9:00am:

 These are the results for Area 2 election.